NY DUI FAQ

 A first DWI is a misdemeanor, while a second DWI is a felony.

-For other questions, please call us at 888-733-5299.
-The phone call and initial phone consultation are free.
+For other questions, please e-mail Warren at [email protected].
+The initial phone consultation is free.